lipnerova/Getting_and_Cleaning_Data_Project/README.md

 	library(dplyr)
 	a_label<-rename(a_label, activity=V2)

+There is no need for "activity_code" collumn in a_label anymore, so get rid of it in this quest for tidy data.

+	a_label<-a_label[,-1]

 Again at the end of the part I get rid of already unnecessary files.

 	rm(a_extract, activity_labels)

-Also there is no need for "activity_code" collumn in a_label anymore, so get rid of it in this quest for tidy data.

-	a_label<-a_label[,-1]